US House speaker says Republicans could act on their own on debt ceiling | Politics

 US House speaker says Republicans could act on their own on debt ceiling

-U.S. House Speaker Kevin McCarthy said on Thursday that Republicans could act on their own on the U.S. government's debt ceiling if President Joe Biden does not negotiate.
+(Adds quote, details and background) WASHINGTON, March 30 (Reuters) - U.S. House Speaker Kevin McCarthy said on Thursday that he and other Republican lawmakers could act on their own to address the $31.4 trillion U.S. government debt ceiling, if Democratic President Joe Biden keeps rejecting negotiations on spending.

-Biden, a Democrat, has insisted that Republicans who control the House of Representatives raise the $31.4 trillion debt ceiling without conditions and produce a fiscal 2024 spending plan before he will engage in talks about spending.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)